 “FINNICK!!
 RINNICK!!” came a fierce shout.
 Gripple emerged from the crowd.

 Eventually the twins slinked forward, Flynn close behind, their bodies dusted and smudged in every color.
-Finnick and Rinnick’s pale brown, reddish hair was now completely blue.
+Finnick and Rinnick’s red hair was now completely blue.
 But it was Flynn who came to the forefront, cowering, staring at the ground in shame.

 His father seemed to tower over him.
 “You were a part of this?
 I expected more from you!”
 Gripple roared.
 “You could’ve burned all of Lok’Ree!”